sqweelygig/supercool-servers/docs/comms_log.md

 Are either of you in a place to be able to help me get a survey done?
 I’m not expecting that it’ll take more than 30 minutes of your time, and after that I’ll do a small batch of more time-intensive work.

 Thanks, Andrew.

+## From: Leo Brown, Sent: 09 Jul 2022, To: Andrew Lucas, James Parker, Shaun Fensom, Simon O’Hare

+Hi

+That’s fine – Monday OK?

+## From: Andrew Lucas, Sent: 09 Jul 2022, To: Leo Brown

+Since starting this project my calendar has actually become a lot more restrictive because I’ve taken a part-time job in a school.
+I can either be available Fridays, or on other days by arrangement.

+Sorry, forgot to update the thread.

+## From: Leo Brown, Sent: 09 Jul 2022, To: Andrew Lucas

+Hi

+Friday a also fine

+## From: Andrew Lucas, Sent: 11 Jul 2022, To: Leo Brown

+Excellent.
+I shall head into the office on Friday.
+Is there any time that is better for you?
+I’d like early (but not too early) because there’s a decent chance I’ll be able to get a chunk of work done after our meeting.

+## From: Leo Brown, Sent 11 Jul 2022, To: Andrew Lucas

+Hi

+9am would be ideal.

+## From: Andrew Lucas, Sent: 11 Jul 2022, To: Leo Brown

+Excellent, see you then.

+My hopes for the meeting are to check my understanding of the air handling systems in the BDX and then get the credentials required to lower the thermostat by a degree or two.

+## From: Leo Brown, Sent: 11 Jul 2022, To: Andrew Lucas

+Hi

+The A/C password is ------, you can change the setpoint on the LCD.

+But I’ll let you in and if I have time stay and chat.

+I think possibly one of them is set to 20 and one to 19.

+Freecooling may be in action and I may not be able to disable.
+I’ll try to get someone else over too.

+## From: Leo Brown, Sent: 11 Jul 2022, To: Andrew Lucas

+Hi Andrew,

+Are you at New England House?

+## From: Andrew Lucas, Sent 15 Jul 2022, To: Leo Brown

+I am, yes.
+Currently sat at my desk in the Curve IT office.

+## From: Leo Brown, Sent: 15 Jul 2022, To: Andrew Lucas

+Understood, well I’ll meet you outside the BDX at 09:45 then…

+## From: Andrew Lucas, Sent: 15 Jul 2022, To: Leo Brown

+Sounds good, see you soon.

+## Survey Meeting, Date: 15 Jul 2022, Present: Andrew Lucas, Leo Brown

+Confirmed access to BDX and limits of survey permissions.

+Discussed limitations imposed by equipment under maintenance.

+Agreed to delay survey.

+## From: Andrew Lucas, Sent: 22 Jul 2022, To: Leo Brown

+Hi Leo,

+Did the room integrity tests and maintenance on the FreeCool vents on Monday go well?

+If they did then I’ll visit to perform the survey, although this shouldn’t require your presence if you don’t want to.
+I’ll keep you updated so it can be linked with the security logs, etc.

+## From: Leo Brown, Sent: 22 Jul 2022, To: Andrew Lucas

+Hi

+Yes, the vents are now closed and integrity test passed.

+There is a logic problem where freecooling would never work.

+Knock yourself out.

+## From: Andrew Lucas, Sent: 22 Jul 2022, To: Leo Brown

+Interesting use of the present tense “is” regarding the freecooling, for what could be a fairly simple logic statement.
+I think the logic resolves to “if the desired temperature and the outside temperature are the same side of the inside temperature then the vents should be open”.
+This covers “we want it cooler and the outside is cooler” as well as the unlikely event of “we want it warmer and the outside is warmer”.

+Did you have a chance to double-check whether cold aisle racks should be blanked off where there aren’t servers?
+I think they should be, as evidenced by the sealed-air door to the walkway.

+Thanks for the go-ahead.

+## From: Leo Brown, Sent: 22 Jul 2022, To: Andrew Lucas

+Hi

+The problem is the temperature sensor is inside the unit, so while running believes outside is 17deg.

+The racks should have blanking plates.
+We failed to source them I think.

+## From: Andrew Lucas, Sent: 11 Aug 2022, To: Leo Brown

+On my way in to do the survey now.
+As discussed, I don’t need anyone else there I’m just letting you know in case activity logs need lining up.